 Each Wednesday, we tackle wedding etiquette.
 At times, it’s a reader question or one from a colleague, friend or family member and other times we’ll cover a popular issue.
-This week, we’re running an excerpt from Dee Lane’s etiquette column in our New Orleans Bride Magazine Winter-Spring 2019 issue.
+This question originates from a previous issue of New Orleans Bride.

 Question: I asked an old friend of mine to be a bridesmaid because we had always promised each other that we’d be in each other’s weddings, but we’re not as close as we used to be and she doesn’t seem to want to be a part of everything.
 She’s showing up late, hasn’t had her dress fitted or paid for it, and the other bridesmaids say she’s been getting tipsy and saying inappropriate things.
 Can I fire her?